 Skills, recruitment and retention

-Skills for Care estimates that the staff turnover rate in Barnsley was 40.6%, which was higher than the region average of 31.0% and higher than England at 31.9%.
+Skills for Care estimates that the staff turnover rate in Barnsley was 33.0%, which was similar to the region average of 28.7% and similar to England at 29.5% (data as of October 2021).

 We'll be inviting all providers to work with us to develop a Health and Social Care Academy that will offer support to the care sector in improving workforce skills, recruitment and retention.